 If pictures at the Kotel remain a must for a bar mitzvah, I admit I particularly enjoy seeing those in Black and White!
 Why?
 Perhaps because photos in Black and White always have something intemporal in it.
 Something very special and hard to define… And you?
 Could you define it?
 If you want to see pictures of the Kotel with colors you’ll find those in the Bar Mitzvah Photography section 🙂

 The magic of a wedding in Israel

 What are the ingredients of the magic of a wedding?
-Let’s begin by something specific to Israel: this is THE place to meet people with different cultures.
-Gaby is from Rio de Janeiro and Adam from New York – and I’m French 🙂 To meet each other could only take place in Jerusalem !
-But, more basically, the ingredients of a Jewish wedding – I have tried to express this through these pictures – is the mix of kedusha and simcha, sanctity and happiness, that everyone can feel.
+Let’s begin with something specific to Israel: this is THE place to meet people with different cultures.
+Gaby is from Rio de Janeiro and Adam from New York – and I’m French 🙂 To meet each other could only take place in Jerusalem!
+But, more basically, the ingredients of a Jewish wedding – I have tried to express this through these pictures – is the mix of Kedusha and Simcha, sanctity and happiness, that everyone can feel.
 When friends come – whatever their origin and whatever their age – to rejoice the hatan and the kallah, the atmosphere becomes fantastic!
 That is the magic of an orthodox Jewish wedding… and I hope my pictures achieve to transcribe some magic in the air!

 Yemin Moshe: a must for weddings